 Keep in mind a few tips, and you will be a pro at brisket injection recipes

 For the marinade- Remember to balance the amount of salt, not use an injection marinade that clashes with the flavor of your rub, select an ingredient that goes well together as well as complement the inherent characteristics of the meat.
 Go subtle and trust your palate.

-Cooking a beef brisket takes time, skill and how it is prepared can make all the difference.
-With all the time and effort that goes in cooking it, it is a great disappointment if it turns out dry, leather-like.
+Cooking a beef brisket takes time, skill, and how it is prepared can make all the difference.
+With all the time and effort that goes into cooking it, it is a great disappointment if it turns out dry, leather-like.
 A beef brisket injection is your best bet.
-It doesn’t take time to prepare, can be administered a few hours or minutes before cooking and will give you competition good brisket.
+It doesn’t take time to prepare, can be administered a few hours or minutes before cooking, and will give you competition good brisket.